secretstartups/handbook/content/handbook/engineering/infrastructure/core-platform/systems/distribution/k8s-release-support-policy.md

 #### In qualification

-The Gitlab distribution team has started qualification of a new release.
+The GitLab distribution team has started qualification of a new release.
 Qualification includes:

 - Conforming to API changes where needed